Scottish Mountain Bike Enduro Championships 2018

 Duncan Mackison, Chief Executive Jahama Highland Estates, said: ‘These championships add to the growing list of world-class events taking place in the Lochaber area and cement its reputation as the Outdoor Capital of the UK.
 We welcome participants to our beautiful and challenging landscape where they can responsibly enjoy the race whilst making a much appreciated contribution to the local economy’.

-Mountain Bike Enduro in Scotland has never been in better shape with the Scottish Enduro Series being widely acknowledged as the UK’s premier series.
-Tweedlove adding the National Champs in May to their portfolio, Muckmedden Events, Fair City Enduro growing reputation year on year, it is fitting that the National Championships are Highland based in 2018.
+Mountain Bike Enduro in Scotland has never been in better shape with the Scottish Enduro Series being widely acknowledged as the UK’s premier series, it is fitting that the National Championships are Highland based in 2018.

 Pics Courtesy Trev Worsey.